polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 Now, you need to implement the following logic:

-1. Set up the keyring and use Alice development account
+1. Set up the keyring and use the Alice development account

     ```typescript
     --8<-- 'code/tutorials/onchain-governance/fast-track-gov-proposal/test-proposal.ts:40:44'